colinnewell/Insecure-Demo/WORKSTATION-SETUP.md

 We're expecting Docker Engine version 17.06.0+ (run `docker --version` to check).

+[mkcert](https://github.com/FiloSottile/mkcert) is also a requirement to generate the ssl certificates.

 ## Download

 First clone this repository.

     git clone https://github.com/colinnewell/Insecure-Demo.git
     cd Insecure-Demo

+## Build

+Make sure you've installed `mkcert` and run `mkcert -install`.

+Run the `create_cert.sh` script to generate the ssl certificates for the site to allow it to run from https://insecure.demo/

+    ./create_cert.sh

+This should create the files `insecure.demo+3.pem` and `insecure.demo+3-key.pem` for nginx to use.

 ## Running